RSE-Sheffield/old_team_site_nikola/site/posts/sheffield-code-firstgirls.md

 ![python1](/images/CF_python3.jpg)

 The idea behind these workshops is rather simple: train people and provide them with practical use of the skills they are learning.
+Having as a final objective to develop a fully deployed RESTful app.
 But the whole CF:girls thing goes way beyond that.
 Over those 8 weeks the girls form a strong, motivating, and supportive community, in which they can acquire new skills, meet like-minded people, learn from other women working in STEM areas, and even attend external women in tech events!

 ![python1](/images/CF_python2.jpg)

+ I find rather interesting the mixture of apps and projects pursued, as well as the high quality of the presented final products.
+But beyond that, I find this to be an excellent opportunity to give back to the amazing community that has adopted and welcome me as a professional in a STEM area.
+Thus I can say for sure I will be getting involved in more Code First events/workshops.